bilalshareef/animate-display-property/README.md

 <script type="text/javascript" src="path/to/adp.js"></script>
 ```

-Typically, to hide an element, we will get the element object and update display property with a value 'none'.
+Typically, to hide an element, we will get the element object and update display property with a value `none`.
 Here, use the hide method of the plugin which takes two mandatory arguments(element and animation effect).

 ```js
 var elemToHide = document.querySelector('.content-wrap');